Safer Products for Washington.

 Restrictions on Chemicals in Cosmetics.

 Beginning January 1, 2025, the manufacture, distribution, and sale of cosmetic products with nine types of chemicals or chemical classes are prohibited.
-Cosmetic products are defined in the same manner as cosmetics regulated under the Interstate Commerce in Drugs and Cosmetics code, except that prescription drugs approved by the FDA are excluded from the regulated cosmetic products.
+Cosmetic products are defined in the same manner as cosmetics regulated under the Interstate Commerce in Drugs and Cosmetics code, except that prescription drugs approved by the FDA are excluded from the regulated cosmetic products, as are hydrofluoroolefins used as aerosol propellants.
 Cosmetic products may not include the following eight categories of chemicals or chemical classes when intentionally added to the product:

 Lead or lead compounds are also similarly restricted in cosmetic products, at a level of 10 parts per million unless Ecology determines otherwise through rulemaking.